Mount St. Mary’s University

 School spirit is a constant.
 Mountaineer teams compete in NCAA Division I within the MAAC, and game days bring the campus together.
 For students who prefer building and leading, the entrepreneurship hub and student clubs offer projects with real responsibility that translate cleanly to internships and interviews.

-Career development is continuous rather than episodic.
+Career development is continuous and lifelong.
 The Career Center provides coaching, résumé and interview support, networking events, and Handshake listings that surface roles across central Maryland.
 Policies make it straightforward to earn credit for on- or off-campus experiences linked to a student’s major.

 Several pathways are especially clear.
 Cybersecurity is detailed in the academic catalog, pre-health students can follow structured routes into partner nursing programs, and the School of Health Professions offers a view of graduate-level options.
 Entrepreneurship resources help students convert ideas into tested projects, which adds evidence of leadership and initiative to each graduate’s portfolio.
 References come from supervisors who have already seen students’ work, and contacts extend from campus into the Baltimore–Washington region.